-ODEP’s efforts in apprenticeship promote inclusive program models that fulfill employer needs by attracting a diverse array of candidates, including people with disabilities.
-ODEP seeks to promote this inclusion by influencing national and state policies and providing effective practices.
+ODEP promotes inclusive apprenticeship program models that meet employer needs by attracting a diverse array of candidates, including people with disabilities.
+ODEP works to promote inclusion of people with disabilities in apprenticeship programs by influencing national and state policies and providing effective practices.

 - Introduction to the Apprenticeship Toolkit: Youth with Disabilities Entering the Workplace through Apprenticeship